-In 2007 the French parliament voted on a new law giving more favourable tax regime to 'impatriates.'
-This went into effect on January 1, 2008.
+In 2007 the French parliament voted on a new law giving more favourable tax regime to impatriates.
+The new special expatriate tax regime went into effect on 1 January 2008.

 Under the old regime, taxpayers who were sent to France by their employers were eligible for tax breaks for a "limited period."
 Under the new rules, these tax breaks will be extended to individuals directly employed by a French employer, also for a limited period.
 However, in order to qualify for favourable tax treatment under the new regime, the taxpayer must not have been resident in France in the five tax years immediately preceding the commencement of their employment or assignment.